VeraVisions/nuclide/README.md

 You can build a copy of FTEQW using the command `make engine`.
 *If that is a lot to bootstrap, you can use any recent binary version.*

-Run the engine in the root of this repository, after having issued `make progs GAME=base`.
+Run the engine in the root of this repository, after having issued `make game GAME=base`.

 ## Building Documentation